By Julietta Bisharyan and Nick Gardner

 Deuel Vocational Institution (DVI) is now the only prison left with zero confirmed cases.

-In the past two weeks, Valley State Prison (VSP) has tested the most, 85% of its population.
-CA State Prison, Solano has tested the least, just 5% of its population.
+In the past two weeks, Valley State Prison (VSP) has tested the most, 85 percent of its population.
+CA State Prison, Solano has tested the least, just 5 percent of its population.

 There are currently 97,690 incarcerated persons in California’s prisons – a reduction of 24,719 since March 2020, when the prison outbreaks first began.